nathandl86/SqlServerDocumenterUtility/SqlServerDocumenterUtility/README.md

 ### Configuration of Database Connections

-Within the web application's App_Data directory are 2 small .mdf files which are wired up with connection strings in the web.config.
+Within the web application's Database directory are 2 small .mdf files.
+In the web.configthe connection strings in the web.config are configured like so:
 ```
 <add name="Sample 1" connectionString="Data Source=(LocalDB)\MSSQLLocalDB;AttachDbFilename=|DataDirectory|\sample.mdf;Integrated Security=True;Connect Timeout=30"/>

 <add name="Sample 2" connectionString="Data Source=(LocalDB)\MSSQLLocalDB;AttachDbFilename=|DataDirectory|\sample2.mdf;Integrated Security=True;Connect Timeout=30"/>
 ```

-The mdf's are being attached to directly.
+The connection string is setup to attempt to connect automatically to the mdf's, but there is one snag.
+The `|DataDirectory|` section tells ASP.NET to look for the database in App_Data.
+They are in the Database folder because the App_Data folder doesn't want to commit, but that's okay, because we have to alter the connection anyway for Nancy.
 Within the 2 databases are a extremely small sampling of tables.
 Additional connection strings **should** be able to be added by simply adding them to the connectionStrings section.
 I say should because I've, as of yet, been unable to just drop in an actual Sql Server database server's connection string to see what happens.

 In the next section I will go over what needs to be done in order for the connection to be setup to optionally use the Nancy API.